isomerpages/singapore-customs-cms/_businesses/Exporting Goods/export-procedures.md

 2.	acting as a consolidator for customers without a UEN.

-The exporter is also required to declare the Free on Board (FOB) value of the goods in the export permit application.
+The exporter is also required to accurately declare the Free on Board (FOB) value of the goods and the 'Country/Region of Origin' field in the export permit application.

-Please refer to [Customs Circular No. 13/2021](/files/2021-11-12-circular132021ver%201.pdf) for more information on the responsibilities of an exporter.
+Please refer to [Customs Circular No. 13/2021](/files/2021-11-12-circular132021ver%201.pdf) and Customs Circular No. 06/2025 for more information on the responsibilities of an exporter.

 A Customs export permit is required for: